 Ben is a solicitor and head of the Environment and Planning Group at Stephenson Harwood.
 Ben was previously a Senior Associate at Clifford Chance.
 Ben advises on a broad spectrum on environmental, climate change and energy issues.

 Special Responsibilities: Conference sponsorship, Conference team 2017, international links.

 0207 809 2500

 Kirsty Schneeberger MBE, Vice Chair

 Kirsty is Head of Grants and Trusts at Client Earth.
-Previously, Kirsty was a Manager in the Climate Change team at CIFF, leading on the ‘Strategic Climate Litigation’ and ‘Initiative for Climate Action Transparency’ grants.
-Previously Kirsty was an Advisor in the Office of the Executive Secretary at the UNFCCC, leading on non-state actor engagement with Paris COP21 focusing particularly on the investment community.
+Previously, Kirsty was a Manager in the Climate Change team at CIFF, leading on the ‘Strategic Climate Litigation’ and ‘Initiative for Climate Action Transparency’ grants and, before that, an Advisor in the Office of the Executive Secretary at the UNFCCC, leading on non-state actor engagement with Paris COP21 focusing particularly on the investment community.